exercism/groovy/docs/TESTS.md

 unchanged: 0, updated: 0, new: 1
 ```

+## Import the exercise

-2) Start IntelliJ IDEA.
+1) Start IntelliJ IDEA.
 In the "Welcome to IntelliJ IDEA" window, click the "Open" option.

-3) Navigate to the "Path\To\Your\Exercism\groovy\THIS_EXERCISE" folder.
+2) Navigate to the "Path\To\Your\Exercism\groovy\THIS_EXERCISE" folder.
 Make sure you've selected the root directory of the exercise.
 Click "OK".

-4) Follow the dialog for creating the project from existing external sources.
+3) Follow the dialog for creating the project from existing external sources.

-5) IntelliJ will then create a new project structure in the editor for your exercise.
+4) IntelliJ will then create a new project structure in the editor for your exercise.

+## Start the exercise

-6) Open the `README.md` file and carefully read the background for the assignment.
+1) Open the `README.md` file and carefully read the background for the assignment.

-7) Start by running the test suite: In the "Project" view, right-click on the test file (`hello-world\HelloWorldTest.groovy`), select "Run", then pick the "EtlTest" that has a JUnit icon to the left of it (red and green arrows).
+2) Start by running the test suite: In the "Project" view, right-click on the test file (`hello-world\HelloWorldTest.groovy`), select "Run", then pick the "HelloWorldTest" that has a JUnit icon to the left of it (red and green arrows).

-8) The tests are designed to fail at the beginning.
+3) The tests are designed to fail at the beginning.
 Each exercise will expect you to update the associated groovy file (named the same as the test without the ````Tests```` suffix in the filename.

-9) To skip a test, you can add the @Ignore annotation a test method:
+4) To skip a test, you can add the @Ignore annotation a test method:

 ````
   //This test will run.